MetaMask/metamask-extension/docs/porting_to_new_environment.md

 When calling `new MetaMask(opts)`, many platform-specific options are configured.
 The keys on `opts` are as follows:

 - initState: The last emitted state, used for restoring persistent state between sessions.
-- platform: The `platform` object defines a variety of platform-specific functions, including opening the confirmation view, and customizing the encryption method.
+- platform: The `platform` object defines a variety of platform-specific functions, including opening the confirmation view, and opening web sites.
+- encryptor - An object that provides access to the desired encryption methods.

+##### Encryptor

+An object that provides two simple methods, which can encrypt in any format you prefer.
+This parameter is optional, and will default to the browser-native WebCrypto API.

+- encrypt(password, object) - returns a Promise of a string that is ready for storage.
+- decrypt(password, encryptedString) - Accepts the encrypted output of `encrypt` and returns a Promise of a restored `object` as it was encrypted.

 ##### Platform Options